GregWells/3402FinalProject/README.md

 ○ number of rows in the area of the simulation (1 ≤ n ≤ 10,000)
 ○ number of columns in the area of the simulation  (1 ≤ n ≤ 10,000)
 ○ number of drones available (1 ≤ D ≤ 1,000)
+○ number of warehouses  (1 ≤ W ≤ 10,000)
+○ number of products available (1 ≤ P ≤ 10,000)
+○ number of customer orders  (1 ≤ C ≤ 10,000)
 ○ deadline of the simulation 1 (1 ≤ deadline ≤ 1,000,000)
 ○ maximum load of a drone (1 ≤ max load ≤ 10,000)

   * Output:
-○ Line 0: Number of output lines in the file following this one ○ Line 1-n: Space-separated action lines e.g. '0 L 3 4 5'
+○ Line 0: Number of output lines in the output file following this quantity ○ Lines 1-n: Space-separated action lines e.g. '0 L 3 4 5', one set per line

   * Models
     * The structure of the challenge lends itself to a reinforcement learning approach and within that domain, a multidiscrete action and observation space as each decision (drone, warehouse, product, order) is discrete not continuous.
 This limits the available options to within the OpenAI derived family of: